-Musical works encoded on the Bol Processor (using “simple notes” as per English, Italian/Spanish/French and Indian conventions) can be analysed in terms of harmonic or melodic intervals.
+Musical works encoded in the Bol Processor (using "simple notes" according to English, Italian/Spanish/French and Indian conventions) can be analysed in terms of harmonic or melodic intervals.

-In the final section, we present a single-click method for evaluating the adequacy of all documented tuning systems to a given musical work.
-A demo of this analysis is on page Bach well-tempered tonal analysis.
+In the final section, we present a one-click method for evaluating the suitability of all documented tuning systems for a given piece of music.
+A demo of this analysis can be found on the Bach well-tempered tonal analysis.

 Basic process

-This computation is launched by button ANALYZE INTERVALS at the bottom of the ‘Data’ window:
+This calculation is started by pressing the ANALYZE INTERVALS button at the bottom of the 'Data' window:

-The machine found a ‘-cs.tryTunigs’ declaration on top of the data content, indicating that it should pick up definitions of tonal scales contained in that Csound resource.
-These definitions are only accessible if ‘-cs.tryTunigs’ has been opened less than 24 hours ago: these files are stored in the ‘temp_bolprocessor’ folder automatically cleaned up of old storage.
-Click the ‘open’ link if necessary.
+The machine found a '-to.tryTunigs' declaration at the top of the data content, indicating that it should pick up the scale definitions contained in this tonality resource.
+These definitions are only accessible if '-to.tryTunigs' was opened less than 24 hours ago: these files are stored in the 'temp_bolprocessor' folder which is automatically cleaned up of old storage.
+Click on the 'open' link if necessary.

-The analytical process will be demonstrated with a single phrase of François Couperin’s Les Ombres Errantes imported from a MusicXML score — read page Importing MusicXML scores.
-This example is small enough for a visual check of the technical process, although too short to derive any meaningful musical interpretation of the result.
+The analytical process is demonstrated using a single phrase of François Couperin's Les Ombres Errantes imported from a MusicXML score — see the Importing MusicXML scores page.
+This example is small enough to allow a visual check of the technical process, but too short to allow a meaningful musical interpretation of the result.

 _rndtime(20) {_tempo(13/15) _vel(64){3, _legato(20) C5 _legato(0) {1/4,C5 B4 C5}{3/4,B4} _legato(20) Eb5,{1/2,Eb4}{5/2,G4 D4 F4 C4 Eb4},Eb4 D4 C4}} {_tempo(13/15) _vel(64){4, _legato(0) {1/4,Eb5 D5 Eb5}{3/4,D5} _legato(20) C5 _legato(0) {1/4,C5 B4 C5}{3/4,B4}{1/8,C5 B4}{7/8,C5},{4,B3 F4 Eb4 G4 D4 F4 C4 Eb4},B3 Eb4 D4 C4}}

-Sound production made use of the Csound resource file ‘-cs.tryTunings’ in which the tonal scale ‘rameau_en_sib
+The sound production used the tonality resource file '-to.tryTunings' which contains the tonal scale 'rameau_en_sib

-’ is found — read page Comparing temperaments.
-This scale presumably provides the best tuning for this piece when performed on a “harpsichord-like” Csound instrument.
+' — see the page Comparing temperaments.
+This scale probably provides the best tuning for this piece when played on a "harpsichord-like" Csound instrument.

-The machine picked up a definition of the tonal scale in a temporary copy of ‘-cs.tryTunings’.
-The significant content of this definition is the set of tonal positions in the scale shown on the picture — read page Microtonality.
+The machine has picked up a definition of the tonal scale in a temporary copy of '-to.tryTunings'.
+The essential content of this definition is the set of tonal positions in the scale shown in the image — see the Microtonality page.

-Clicking the ANALYZE INTERVALS button yields the following display:
+Click on the ANALYZE INTERVALS button and the following screen appears:

-The table above contains a summary of matching intervals: pairs of notes played in sequence (melodic) or superposed (harmonic), with a distinction between ascending and descending melodic intervals.
-These matchings may be verified on the graphic display of this item:
+The table above gives a summary of matching intervals: pairs of notes played one after the other (melodic) or one above the other (harmonic), distinguishing between ascending and descending melodic intervals.
+These matches can be checked in the graphical representation of this item:

-Intervals are listed in decreasing order of relevance.
-Thus, melodic interval ‘C’ down to ‘B’ occured during 20.3 beats, scored highest.
-Ascending melodic intervals ‘B’ to ‘F’ and ‘D’ to ‘B’ are the least frequent ones.
-Scores below 5% of the maximum one in the column will be ignored in the graphic display.
+Intervals are listed in descending order of importance.
+For example, the melodic interval 'C' to 'B' occurs in 20.3 beats, the highest number.
+Ascending melodic intervals 'B' to 'F' and 'D' to 'B' are the least frequent.
+Values less than 5% of the maximum in the column are ignored in the graphical display.

 Interestingly, the highest scores of harmonic intervals in this musical phrase are minor thirds such as ‘D’/‘B’ and ‘C’/‘Eb’.
 The fifth ‘C’/‘G’ is scored only 1.6 beats, which is 18% of the highest score.